remy/remysharp.com/public/drafts/my-decade-of-blogging.md

 ## Proudest aspects of my blog

-The stuff I'm most chuffed with on my blog after this decade is that it's designed by me, it's all open source and driven by code I've written.
+The stuff I'm most chuffed with on my blog after all this time, is that the blog is fully designed by me and it's all open source.

-Ever single URL on my blog that's ever been published still works, and even better than that (for *me*) is my [archive](/archive) showing off the decade of writing I've been producing over all this time 💪
+More importantly, every single URL on my blog that's ever been published still works, and even better than that (for *me*) is my [archive](/archive) showing off the decade of writing I've been producing over all this time 💪

 ## What happened in those last 10 years?